Movies

 Don't forget to pack your suit.
 Full review below ?

-Spider-Man: Far From Home mostly succeeds in its near-impossible task of following up Avengers: Endgame one of the best entries in the Marvel Cinematic Universe and a quasi-series finale for the “Infinity Saga.”
+Spider-Man: Far From Home mostly succeeds in its near-impossible task of following up Avengers: Endgame one of the best entries in the and a quasi-series finale for the “Infinity Saga.”
 However, it's clear that the impact of the events of Endgame are going to weigh heavily on the franchise as it moves forward — for better or worse.

 Picking up almost immediately after The Avengers defeat Thanos — losing a few beloved characters on the way — Far From Home does quick work of establishing us in a new reality.
 Thanos' snap, known as the blip, has certainly had a massive effect on the planet, but to the happy-go-lucky teen ensemble, all is the same.
 Other than the fact that half of their classmates have aged five years while they remained the same age.